 Blazor can run on the server (Blazor Server) or on the client (Blazor WebAssembly).

-dotnet new blazorserver -n MyBlazorApplication
+dotnet new blazorserver -n MiAplicacionBlazor

 When to use it:

-- Interactive Applications: If you are developing a web application that requires high user interactivity.
+- Interactive applications: If you are developing a web application that requires high user interactivity.

 Common Use Cases